- To ensure that home learning is meaningful and purposeful to the needs of the child.

 Below we have outlined the expectations for children as follows:

 Each child will come home with a book or poem that they have been reading with their teacher.
 If a child does struggle or is too tired then please either take turns reading pages or read to them.

 Vocabulary Building (5-10 minutes)

 This can come in different formats.

-- At the New Entrant level this will involve their alphabet card.
+- At the New Entrant level, this will involve their alphabet card.
 Parents are asked to practice this quickly with their child focusing on the sounds and names of letters.

 - Reading/Spelling Rockets – this is a group of words that are in most of their reading books and used within their writing.
-By practicing how to read/spell these words it will help children read books more confidently and encourage them to use them in their everyday writing.
+By practising how to read/spell these words it will help children read books more confidently and encourage them to use them in their everyday writing.

 Maths (5 minutes)